Haivision/srt/docs/API/API-functions.md

 * `SRT_GST_IDLE`: The connection is established and ready to take over transmission, but it's not used for transmission at the moment.
-This state may last for a short moment in the case of broadcast or balancing groups.
-In backup groups this state defines a backup link that is ready to take over when the currently active (running) link becomes unstable.
+This state may last for a short moment in the case of broadcast group.
+In backup group this state defines a backup link that is ready to take over when the currently active (running) link becomes unstable.